pingcap/docs-cn/br/backup-and-restore-tool.md

 After receiving the backup request, the TiKV node traverses all Region leaders on the node to find the Regions that overlap with the KV ranges in this request.
 The TiKV node backs up some or all of the data within the range, and generates the corresponding SST file.

 After finishing backing up the data of the corresponding Region, the TiKV node returns the metadata to BR.
 BR collects the metadata and stores it in the `backupmeta` file which is used for restoration.

+If `StartVersion` is not `0`, the backup is seen as an incremental backup.
+In addition to KVs, BR also collects DDLs between `[StartVersion, EndVersion)`.
+During data restoration, these DDLs are restored first.

 If checksum is enabled when you execute the backup command, BR calculates the checksum of each backed up table for data check.